Farrukh dynasty: Building works

-He also held the prestigious office of amir al-hajj (commander of the Hajj caravan).
-He built a large caravanserai called the Wikala al-Farrukhiyya or Khan al-Farrukhiya for the Hajj pilgrims who assembled in Nablus.
+Farrukh built a large caravanserai called the Wikala al-Farrukhiyya or Khan al-Farrukhiya for the Hajj pilgrims who assembled in Nablus.
 According to a description of the building by Turkish traveler Evliya Çelebi, Farrukh's caravanserai was "huge" and "similar to a castle and it has 150 rooms".
 It became one of Nablus's main commercial properties at least until the mid-19th century.

-Farrukh Pasha died while commanding the Hajj caravan en route to Mecca.
+The historian Yusuf Natsheh credits Farrukh as the restorer of the Dome of the Prophet on the Haram al-Sharif (Temple Mount) in Jerusalem, identifying him as the 'Farrukh' mentioned in the dedicatory inscription on the marble slab inside the dome: As completed (or perfected), the Dome of the Mihrab seemed beautiful / and chanted in praise, saying "In the reign of Farrukh, the city of Jerusalem witnessed neither oppression nor treachery.